Skip to content

 3. Is Florida State University respected?

-Yes.
-FSU is a top public university with nationally ranked programs in law, film, music, and criminology.
+Yes — more than ever.
+FSU surged to a record #19 among public universities in the 2026 U.S. News rankings, with nationally ranked programs in law, film, music, and criminology.
 It’s a major research hub and recently received a $5.3 million NIH grant to expand its Magnetic Field Laboratory for biochemical innovation.

 4. Which school has better student life: UF or FSU?